 Place the door face-down on something soft like a cushion of rags or piece of carpet.
-Remove the old gaskets (A) from the door by pulling and prying it out with an old screw driver.
-To remove the centre gasket (H), remove the two retainers (J) by removing the 2 screws (I) that holds it in place.
+Remove the old gaskets from the door by pulling and prying it out with an old screw driver.
 Then use the screwdriver to scrape the old gasket adhesive from the door.
 Now run a 1/4" (6 mm) bead of high temperature silicone in the door gasket groove.
 Starting from the middle of the hinge side, press the gasket into the groove.
 Do not stretch the gasket as you place it.
 Leave the gasket about 1/2" long when you cut it and press the end into the groove.
 Tuck any loose fibres under the gasket and into the silicone.
 Close the door and do not use the fireplace for 24 hours.

-Location Length Dimensions

-Door frame 60 " (152 cm) Round 5/8" (1,59 cm)

-Left door 20" (51 cm) Round 1/4" (0,64 cm)
+Location Length (for one door) Dimensions Door frame (FP15 & FP15A) 60" (153 cm) Round 5/8" (1,59 cm) Left door (FP15 & FP15A) 18" Round 1/4" (0,64cm)